nodejsera/learn-react/README.md

 # learning-react.js while doing it
 Learn reactjs from scratch

 # Understand the folder structure:
-    - node_modules:  Self explantory
+    - node_modules:  Self explanto
     - Public: Images, SVG, videos, etc static data will come here
     - src:
         - assets: Static data can be kept here as well (For now)